QUICK SUMMARY-COST OF LIVING IN Taipei, Taiwan

 I have spent more than a decade living in Taipei.
 Originally from Canada, I went there as an English teacher expecting to only stay for a year, but like so many others, I ended up falling in love with the city and staying much longer.
 I met my wife in Taipei, and our two kids were born and raised there.

 We lived in New Taipei City, a sprawling city surrounding Taipei City, but I worked in Taipei.
 Think of New Taipei as Taipei's suburbs with the two cities connected by the vast Taipei MRT system.
 By living outside the city center, I enjoyed cheaper accommodation costs yet kept easy access to all the pleasures of Taipei City.

-Having lived in several Asian countries before, I found the cost of living in Taiwan comparable to Thailand but slightly more expensive.
+Having lived in Southeast Asia before, I found the average cost of living in Taiwan per month comparable to Thailand but slightly more expensive.
 I would also say the costs are very similar to those of South Korea.